-To understand the implications of using criteria (2), (3), and (5) in the Introduction Section to select a bandwidth constraints model, we present some numerical results of the analysis in [8].
+To understand the implications of using criteria (2), (3), and (5) in the Introduction Section to select a BCM, we present some numerical results of the analysis in [8].
 This is to gain some insight to facilitate the discussion of the issues that can arise.
+The major performance objective is to achieve a balance between the need for bandwidth sharing so as to gain bandwidth efficiency, and the need for bandwidth isolation so as to protect bandwidth access by different classes.